 I wish I learned about the lean methodology approach before I quit my job to startup a business.
 I could have done much more while I was still working and not just up and left.
 I wish I had bootstrapped a bit more than we had done, achieved more before we raised investment.

-You can visit Daragh’s websites to learn more about startup tech consultancy service or development agency services.
-If you’d like to schedule a free 30 min chat with Daragh to discuss your idea, you can do that here.
+You can visit Daragh’s websites to learn more about startup tech consultancy services or development agency services.

 We also host a free, live Startup Webinar every month, where we can answer your startup questions.